oslomet-arx-as-a-service/Rapport/test-documentation/test-documentation.md

   <image of travis scripts>

   Jacoco has settings that tells it which classes to ignore when creating the test coverage report.
-These classes are ignored because they dont need to be tested.
+These classes are ignored because they are not meant to be tested.

   <image of jacoco settings>